RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 the above will execute on EVERY match attempt, whether it successfully matches or not.

+### Sentiment Analysys

+#### AFINN

+Currently AFINN based sentiment analysis is being implemented as a built in mix in.
+This is a work in progress and this section will be updated as work is progresses.

 ### Dollar values

 If a service like Cortana passes a dollar value, e.g. $1000, it will be mapped